Colin Mackenzie (anatomist)

-Sir William Colin Mackenzie PRSA FRSE (9 March 1877 – 29 June 1938), usually known as Colin Mackenzie, was an Australian anatomist, benefactor, museum administrator and director.
+Sir William Colin Mackenzie PRSA FRSE (9 March 1877 – 29 June 1938) was an Australian anatomist, benefactor, museum administrator and director.
 He was best known for creating Healesville Sanctuary.

 Early life

 Mackenzie was the youngest son of John Mackenzie, a draper, and Anne, née McKay, both of Scottish origin.
 He was born at Kilmore, Victoria and was educated at the local state school, continuing his education at Scotch College, Melbourne after obtaining a scholarship.
 He qualified for matriculation with honours in Greek at the end of 1893, and beginning his course at the University of Melbourne soon afterwards, graduated MB, with first class honours in surgery, obstetric medicine and diseases of women and children in 1899.
 He later took out a BS degree in 1902.